 Or it could just be, as some have said, that their time has come.

 But it seems to me the Greens have done a few very canny things to give themselves every chance to profit at this election.
 First, they’ve risked taking their eco-base for granted and extended a hand to the middle classes.

-As Russel Norman admitted on Q+A back in May:
+As Russel Norman admitted on